Skip to main content

 Taylorsville , UT 84118

-• Tahir Zaman, MD, is a Clinical Instructor of Medicine at the University of Utah School of Medicine.
+Tahir Zaman, MD, is a Clinical Instructor of Medicine at the University of Utah School of Medicine.
 Dr. Zaman received his Bachelor of Science from Washington State University in 2006.
 He went on to receive his medical degree from University of Washington School of Medicine in 2010.
 He then completed his Internal Medicine training at University of Utah in 2013.
-He then served as a Chief Medical Resident until 2014 where he then began his Nephrology subspecialty training, which he finished in 2016.
-Dr. Zaman then joined the University of Utah Wasatch Kidney Specialists in 2016 where he staffs outreach clinics at Daybreak in South Jordan and Stansbury Clinic in Tooele.
-Dr. Zaman practices Clinical Nephrology at the University of Utah Wasatch Kidney Specialists with his main office at St. Mark’s Hospital.
+He served as a Chief Medical Resident until 2014, after which he began his Nephrology subspecialty training, finishing in 2016.
+Dr. Zaman joined the University of Utah Wasatch Kidney Specialists in 2016, where he staffs outreach clinics at Daybreak in South Jordan and Stansbury Clinic in Tooele.
+He practices Clinical Nephrology at the University of Utah Wasatch Kidney Specialists, with his main office at St. Mark’s Hospital.
 He covers St. Mark’s Hospital, Intermountain Medical Center, and Salt Lake Specialty Hospital.
 His clinical interests include chronic kidney disease, hypertension, kidney stones, polycystic kidney disease, hemodialysis, peritoneal dialysis, and kidney transplant care.

 Board Certification